 6. Currency and Exchange Arbitrage

-To maximize your profit opportunities, you need to increase the trading volume.
-The price changes are not always significant, so you need to make up for it by investing a decent amount of cryptocurrency.
-Lastly, investors have to look for transaction, deposit, and withdrawal fees, which can take a significant portion of their profits.
+To maximize profit opportunities, traders need to increase trading volume.
+The price changes are not always significant, so to make up for it, traders should invest higher amounts of cryptocurrency.
+Investors must be mindful of transaction, deposit, and withdrawal fees, which can take a significant portion of their profits.